 - My solution was 37 lines long.
 Is yours longer?
 Shorter?

 - What's the difference between begin-rescue and if-else?

 - The begin-rescue construct is only used for handling exceptions that modules can throw.
 It should never be used as an alternative to if-else.

 - Is there a way to keep the game running while the user is waiting to type?

-- I'm assuming you want to have a monster attack users if they don't react quick enough.
-It is possible but it involves modules and techniques that are outside of this book's domain.
+- I'm assuming you want to have a monster attack users if they don't react quickly enough.
+It is possible, but it involves modules and techniques that are outside of this book's domain.